jackhughes-Mission/SmartAI-Assistant/README.md

 python main.py
 ```

-## Acknowledgments
+## Requirements in detail
-- OpenAI for providing the API.
+- OpenAI for providing the chatgpt conversation functionality.
-- EdgeTTS for providing the TTS functionality.
+- EdgeTTS for providing the real sounding TTS.
-- Bleak for providing the BLE functionality.
+- Bleak for providing the bluetooth scanning and control.
-- SpeechRecognition for providing the STT functionality.
+- SpeechRecognition for providing the STT.
-- Pyttsx3 for providing the TTS functionality.
+- Pygame for providing the audio functionality.
+- Pytz for providing access to the time.
+- Dotenv for providing the environment variables.
-- PyAudio for providing the audio functionality.
+- Asyncio for providing the async functionality.
-- Pytz for providing the time functionality.
+- Pyvesync for providing access to the air purifier.
+- Keyring for providing password storage.
-- dotenv for providing the environment variables.
+- Fuzzywuzzy for providing the fuzzy matching functionality.